adamparker75/Ref_Report/README.md

 4. Click on a report, does the report expand to show more information?<br>
 5. Does the edit report button appear at the bottom of the report? <br>
 6. Click the edit report button page, does the edit report page appear with the fields already filled? <br>
-7. Make changes to the report.
-And click edit report.<br>
+7. Make changes to the report, and click the edit report button.<br>
 8. Are you directed back to the My reports page? <br>
 9. Check the report to ensure the changes have been saved. <br>
 10. Click edit on another report.
 At the bottom of the edit report form click cancel. <br>